jenmoutenot/HeapManagement/README.md

 - BLOCK_COUNT, ITERATIONS and BLOCK_SIZE will also be defined only in here

 2. allocator.c
-- Where you write the functions for the constant size allocator
+- Where [i will] write the functions for the constant size allocator
 - This is for Spongebob's MYWAY
 - All memory blocks should be the same size
 - The constant-size allocator can be any size